thm-projects/arsnova-mobile/README.md

 ### Building

-ARSnova consists of two main projects: arsnova-mobile (this repository) and arsnova-war.
+ARSnova consists of two main projects: arsnova-mobile (this repository) and arsnova-backend.
 You have to build both projects separately, in order to work with the mobile client.
-If you need informations regarding the installation of arsnova-war, please look up the read me at [thm-projects/arsnova-war](https://github.com/thm-projects/arsnova-war).
+If you need informations regarding the installation of arsnova-backend, please look up the read me at [thm-projects/arsnova-backend](https://github.com/thm-projects/arsnova-backend).

 Basically a complete build for both projects is done with: